akueckes/z80pack/README.md

 ### Enabling SDL2 support for controllers

-In case you plan to use SDL2's controller support, you should use the SDL-JsTest for testing.
+In case you plan to use SDL2's controller support, you should use the SDL-JsTest program for testing.

 First install the necessary dependencies to build SDL-JsTest for Fedora: